junskr/in-toto-demo/README.md

 # in-toto demo [![CI](https://github.com/in-toto/demo/actions/workflows/ci.yml/badge.svg)](https://github.com/in-toto/demo/actions/workflows/ci.yml)

-In this demo, we will use in-toto to secure a software supply chain with a very simple workflow.
-Bob is a developer for a project, Carl packages the software, and Alice oversees the project.
-So, using in-toto's names for the parties, Alice is the project owner - she creates and signs the software supply chain layout with her private key - and Bob and Carl are project functionaries - they carry out the steps of the software supply chain as defined in the layout.
+In this demo, we will use in-toto to secure a software supply chain with a very simple workflow. kang is a developer for a project, kim packages the software, and lee oversees the project.
+So, using in-toto's names for the parties, lee is the project owner - she creates and signs the software supply chain layout with her private key - and kang and kim are project functionaries - they carry out the steps of the software supply chain as defined in the layout.

 For the sake of demonstrating in-toto, we will have you run all parts of the software supply chain.
-This is, you will perform the commands on behalf of Alice, Bob and Carl as well as the client who verifies the final product.
+This is, you will perform the commands on behalf of lee, kang and kim as well as the client who verifies the final product.